 1927 - The staff lined up to serve you in a great image from the Bruce Torrence Hollywood Photograph Collection.
 Thanks to Ken McIntyre for spotting it and adding it to the collection on Photos of Los Angeles.

 1927 - Those usherettes got into all sorts of trouble.
 Here, in a photo from the Bruce Torrence Hollywood Photograph Collection, they're up on top of the entrance vestibule.
 Thanks, Bruce.
 Head to his collection to browse nearly 400 Chinese Theatre photos, including many of ceremonies in the forecourt.
 The photographer is unknown.

 Also from 1927: Cezar's Del Valle's Theatre Talks blog on Tumblr has two posts featuring forecourt views from scrapbook pages by Beryl, a woman visiting Hollywood in 1927. | Part 1 | Part 2 |

 1928 - A promotion in January for Chaplin's "The Circus" with a Chaplin imitator and the Mexican clown Pepito.
-The Dick Whittington Studio photo is part of a set in the USC Digital Libraries collection.
+The Dick Whittington Studio photo is part of a set in the USC Digital Library collection.

 1928 - A look down from the pagoda into the forecourt during a premiere.
 Thanks to Ken McIntyre for spotting this one and posting it on the Facebook page Photos of Los Angeles.
 The photo can also be found on the website of the Bruce Torrence Hollywood Photograph Collection.
 Bruce gives it a 1927 date.